TiagoRodrigues1111/Queue/README.md

   ```

 ### `Front`
-- **Description**: Returns the frint element of the queue without removing it.
+- **Description**: Returns the front element of the queue without removing it.
 - **Output**: The starting memory position of the element.
 - **Example**:
   ```c